-- For SH 183 from east of Main Street to east of Belt Line Road, perform routine operations and maintenance work within ROW during O&M Period with no handback. - For all other Project elements, perform routine operations and maintenance and renewal work during O&M Period and meet handback requirements at completion of O&M Period in accordance with Section 19.12 of the Technical Provisions.
+- For SH 183 from east of Main Street to east of Belt Line Road, except rehabilitated pavement stated in Sections 1.2 and 8.2.2 and rehabilitated bridges listed in Section 13.2.11, perform routine operations and maintenance work within ROW during O&M Period with no handback. - For all other Project elements, perform routine operations and maintenance and renewal work during O&M Period and meet handback requirements at completion of O&M Period in accordance with Section 19.12 of the Technical Provisions.

-19.3.3 Minimum Base Scope and Additional Scope Components 3 and 4
+19.3.3 Additional Scope Components 3 and 4